Why One Little Bitty Effort is Good

 And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
 1 Peter 5:10 ESV

 How have you made a little bitty effort lately?

-*If you are passionate enough to not be satisfied with your sin and want to seriously be free of a specific shortcoming, then see the posts Overcoming Weaknesses with a Plan of Action and How to Transform Weaknesses Into Victory.
+*If you are passionate enough to not be satisfied with your sin and want to seriously be free of a specific shortcoming, then see the post How to Transform Weaknesses Into Victory.